nol166/JS-Closures/README.md

   }
   ```

-  * 💡 The important thing to take away from this activity is that the closure created by `search` had an outer context that included an empty `searchTerm` variable.
-Thus causing our bug.
+  * 💡 The important thing to take away from this activity is that the closure created by `search` had an outer context that included an empty `searchTerm` variable, thus causing our bug.

-  * 🧑‍🏫 When dealing with closures a very useful tool is `console.dir`.
+  * 🧑‍🏫 When dealing with closures, a very useful tool is `console.dir`.
 This allows you to take a look at the closure scope for a given function.

   ```js
   console.dir(search(searchTerm))
   ```

-  * Here is an example of what the preceding code would display in  we had left our `searchTerm` in the global scope:
+  * Here is an example of what the preceding code would display in the console we had left our `searchTerm` in the global scope:

   ```sh
   [[Scopes]]: Scopes[3]